jgherruzo/pyPETB/README.md

 ## 6- ACKNOLEDGMENTS

 - Thanks to Noël Santiago for his coaching during our six sigma green belt training
-- Thanks to Alexandre Baharov for sharing the statistic tables script
 - Thanks to Ted Hessing for his detailed article calculating RnR: https://sixsigmastudyguide.com/repeatability-and-reproducibility-rr/